Lung Cancer Research Projects

 MOON SHOTS PROGRAM

 Our research projects address the crucial issues facing lung cancer patients by focusing our largest efforts on the approaches that have near‐term measurable success.
-These research efforts are aimed at enhancing our understanding of the molecular and genomic signatures of the disease and deploying treatment, detection and prevention strategies to end lung cancer.
+Research efforts of the Lung Cancer Moon Shot® are aimed at enhancing our understanding of the molecular and genomic signatures of the disease and deploying treatment, detection and prevention strategies to end lung cancer.

 Standard of care practices for NSCLC include adjuvant chemotherapy for early-state cancer, chemotherapy plus radiation for treatment of locally-advanced disease, and chemotherapy, immunotherapy and targeted therapy combinations for metastatic NSCLC.
 At best, these treatment strategies benefit only 50% of patients with NSCLC.
 The goal of our Genomic Marker-Guided Therapy Initiative (GEMINI) project is to increase the cure rate for patients with any stage of NSCLC.
 We're also using this initiative to increase treatment options for patients with SCLC.
-These goals are supported by the GEMINI database, which has collected detailed molecular information on over 4,000 lung cancer patients over the last three years.
+These goals are supported by the GEMINI database, which has collected detailed molecular information on over 4,000 lung cancer patients.

-In addition to combining immunotherapy with targeted therapy, our Moon Shot team is collaborating with both the Immunotherapy Moon Shot platform and pharmaceutical giant Bristol-Myers Squibb to evaluate new ways to leverage immunotherapy to treat early- and advanced-stage lung cancer.
+In addition to combining immunotherapy with targeted therapy, our Moon Shot team is collaborating with both the Immunotherapy platform within the Moon Shots Program® and pharmaceutical giant Bristol-Myers Squibb to evaluate new ways to leverage immunotherapy to treat early- and advanced-stage lung cancer.
 In addition to nivolumab, ipilimumab (Yervoy) will be assessed for its effectiveness when given alone, in combination with nivolumab, or in addition to traditional treatment options such as radiation or surgery.
 By providing information about patients’ baseline immune response prior to immunotherapy treatment, the immune profiling done by the ICON project will be critical to determine whether any of these treatment combinations benefit patient outcomes beyond that of traditional treatment strategies.

 Previously, patients with KRAS-driven NSCLC did not have targeted therapy treatment options.
 Studies within GEMINI identified that three subtypes of NSCLC exist and are caused by distinct KRAS mutations, each of which are susceptible to different therapeutics.
 Uncovering the complexity of KRAS-driven tumors has guided our team to initiate clinical trials aimed at identifying the targeted therapies that are most effective for each of the subtypes.